Fidesz: 2018–2022: Fourth Orbán government

 Fidesz won the nationwide parliamentary election in April 2018 and secured a 3rd supermajority with 133 seats (of 199) in the legislature.
 Orbán and Fidesz campaigned primarily on the issues of immigration and foreign meddling, and the election was seen as a victory for right-wing populism in Europe.

 With the start of 2019, the prime minister's residence was relocated from the Hungarian Parliament Building to the Buda Castle, a former Carmelite monastery and former royal residence.
 The move was first planned in 2002 during the first Fidesz government, but was never carried out.
 Government representatives stated the move was necessary to uphold the separation of the executive and legislative branch by physically separating the two (in contrast to the Communist era when the two branches operated in the same building) while the opposition criticized the move as profligate (the renovation cost Ft21bn, or €65.5M) and as a symbolic revival of the Horthy era (Miklós Horthy also took up residence in the building).

 In 2019 local elections, the party lost its majority in General Assembly of Budapest and numerous city councils.

-2022–present: Fifth Orbán government
+2022–2026: Fifth Orbán government

 Fidesz won the 2022 Hungarian parliamentary election and secured a supermajority for the fourth time with 135 seats (of 199) in the legislature.
-Reuters described it as a "crushing victory".
 With 54.13% of the popular vote, Fidesz received the highest vote share by any party since Hungary returned to democracy in 1989.

 In June 2024 it was revealed that Fidesz had become Google's biggest advertiser in the whole of the European Union.

+2026–present: Return to opposition

+Fidesz sought a fifth term at the 2026 election.
+At that election, Fidesz was resoundingly defeated by the Tisza Party, led by former Fidesz member Péter Magyar.
+Fidesz lost over 15%p of its vote from 2022, while its seat count was more than halved, to 52 seats.
+Most polling by pro-Fidesz outlets projected a fifth consecutive term for Orbán, while independent pollsters universally projected a Tisza win.
+Orbán did not take up his seat in Parliament.
+Gergely Gulyás became the leader of Fidesz's parliamentary group, but resigned from that post in July and was replaced by János Bóka, citing the seventeenth amendment to the Fundamental Law.
+The amendment bars MPs from future elections who have reached the twelve-year term limit, affecting most Fidesz–KDNP MPs.
+Former Foreign Minister Péter Szijjártó resigned his seat, saying he received "a highly prestigious offer" from the Chinese company BYD.